What they do

 To become an air traffic controller, you need to undertake training either through Airservices Australia or the Royal Australian Air Force (RAAF).

-To be eligible for the Airservices course, you need to have completed either year 12 with university entrance, a degree or diploma from a recognised Australian tertiary institution, or have obtained a current commercial or private pilot licence.
+To be eligible for the Airservices training course, you need to have completed either year 12, a degree or diploma from a recognised Australian tertiary institution, or hold a current commercial or private pilot licence.
+Applicants must be at least 18 years of age and an Australian or New Zealand citizen, or an Australian permanent resident.
+Those who successfully complete the training will obtain a Diploma of Aviation (Air Traffic Control).

 To become an air traffic controller with the RAAF requires entry into the Royal Australian Air Force as an officer and completion of air force training courses in air traffic control.